R&D Tax Relief

 Software expenditure (Data & Cloud Computing Costs (including data storage, hardware facilities, operating systems, software platforms and the purchase costs of data sets) will also be included on or after financial years beginning on or after 1st April 2023).

-R&D tax credits can be claimed for the last two closed financial years.
+R&D tax relief can be claimed for the last two closed financial years.

 The below expenditure relates to qualifying R&D tax credit project costs.